kma-code/SYNCH_perspective/README.md

 # Odor space analysis, synthetic ORN dataset, and odor classification

-This repository contains scripts and data to reproduce Figures 4,5,6 in ``Synthetic Biology Meets Neuromorphic Computing: Towards a Bio-Inspired Olfactory Perception System'' by Max, Sames, Ye, Steinkühler, and Corradi (2025).
+This repository contains scripts and data to reproduce Figures 4,5,6 in _Synthetic Biology Meets Neuromorphic Computing: Towards a Bio-Inspired Olfactory Perception System_ by Max, Sames, Ye, Steinkühler, and Corradi (2025).

 ## Installation

-Clone all contents of this folder, cd into it.

-Make new python environment and activate:
+Clone all contents of this folder, cd into it, make new python environment and activate:
 ```
+git clone github.com/kma-code/SYNCH_perspective
+cd SYNCH_perspective
 python3 -m venv SYNCHenv
 source SYNCHenv/bin/activate
 pip3 install -r requirements.txt
 python -m ipykernel install --user --name=SYNCHenv
 ```

-# Synthetic dataset
+## What this repository does

-This subrepo generates a synthetic (fake!) dataset of voltage traces using data extracted from [Cryo-EM structure of the insect olfactory receptor Orco](https://www.nature.com/articles/s41586-018-0420-8/figures/7) by Butterwick et al., 2018.
+This repo generates a synthetic (fake!) dataset of voltage traces using data extracted from [Cryo-EM structure of the insect olfactory receptor Orco](https://www.nature.com/articles/s41586-018-0420-8/figures/7) by Butterwick et al., 2018.

-To understand the steps of generating the dataset, look at the [jupyter notebook](https://github.com/unibe-cns/SYNCH_theory/blob/main/synth_dataset/dataset_explanation.ipynb).
+To understand the steps of generating the dataset, look at the [jupyter notebook](https://github.com/kma-code/SYNCH_perspective/blob/main/dataset_explanation.ipynb).

 The actual dataloaders are generated using the following scripts:

-## Defining a parameter file
+### Defining a parameter file

 You need to define a parameter file containing the following items.
-A template can be found in [saved_datasets/dataset_template.json](https://github.com/unibe-cns/SYNCH_theory/blob/main/synth_dataset/saved_datasets/dataset_template.json).
+A template can be found in [saved_datasets/dataset_template.json](https://github.com/kma-code/SYNCH_perspective/blob/main/saved_datasets/dataset_template.json).

 - `odorant_names`: list of odorants.
 To see all available odors, run `python odor_space_analysis.py --list`.
 Include the `none` odor for better results, see paper.
 - `N_OR`: number of receptors to be reconstituted